coin-or/coin-or.github.io/pages/user/user_introduction.md

 the meantime, you can get binaries for some projects from [BinTray](http://bintray.com/coin-or/download).

-### OS X
+### macOS

-Binaries are available from [BinTray](http://bintray.com/coin-or/download) for most recent version of MacOS.
+Binaries are available from [BinTray](http://bintray.com/coin-or/download) for most recent version of macOS.
 There are Homebrew recipes for some projects available [here](https://github.com/coin-or-tools/homebrew-coinor).
 Just do
 ```
 brew tap coin-or-tools/coinor